blarApp/lsp-poc/docs/README.md

 ### Step 1: Building the hierarchy with tree-sitter

-With the help of tree-sitter we broke down the codebase into its hierarchical structure.
+With the help of **tree-sitter**, a parsing library that can generate abstract syntax trees (ASTs) for code in various programming languages, we were able to extract the hierarchical structure of the codebase.
+By parsing the code and analyzing the AST, we could identify folders, files, classes, functions, and methods, and create a graph that represents their containment relationships.

 - Folders and files: provide the top-level structure of the codebase.
 ```python